Gibson Grabber Bass

 Solid maple (early models) or alder body, maple neck.
 34 1/2 inch scale.

-The Grabber was a real departure for Gibson in 1973.
+The Grabber was a real departure for Gibson in the early 1970s.
 Along with its sister instrument the G-3 and the Ripper, it brought some new ideas to the Gibson stable, and in the second half of the 1970s these models became gibsons best selling basses.
 They take pride of place in the 1975 Gibson bass catalogue.
 As well as a new body shape and flying V headstock shape, the Grabber was Gibsons first bolt-on neck bass, and had an inovative 'sliding pickup' which allowed manual positioning (see images below - click to enlarge); you literally 'grab' the pickup, hence the name.
 The bolt on maple neck was more Fenders way of building guitars, and as such the Grabber has a brighter more Fender-like tone than most Gibson basses.

 It was, of course, built to be a cheap bass, because it had to compete commercially not only with the classic Fender models, but also many imported instruments.
 The Grabber used cheaper parts, the least parts and cheapest construction methods possible.
 The sliding pickup gave the sounds of a bridge or neck position, with just one pickup, 2 pots and no switches, all mounted on the scratchplate.
 The Fender-like bridge was far simpler than the usual Gibson post-mounted versions, and the front-routed body with bolt-on neck is still the simplest, and quickest way to manufacture and assemble a guitar.